MedportalProject/Py2ONTO-Edit/README.md

 weblink: https://www.argosopentech.com/argospm/index/
 ```
 It is required to download the model file into the models folder in this project.

+There are two use-case in our project, please visit FOLDER-**Usage**

 ### Cite